A HIMSS Event | SANTA CLARA, CA | SEPT. 16-18, 2019

 In addition to helping people manage chronic illness, biohacking is giving consumers the knowledge they need to fight off disease in the first place.
 Perhaps one of the biggest trends in biohacking is DNA testing from companies like 23andme.
 Using at-home genetic testing kits, consumers learn their genetic risk for developing conditions like breast cancer, Parkinson’s disease and age-related macular degeneration, to name a few.
 Armed with this kind of information, consumers are beginning to champion their own health, and changing how physicians treat them in the process.

 For the healthcare industry, do-it-yourself biology, as biohacking is sometimes called, is a powerful shift in thinking that is helping move precision medicine forward.
-And for the health tech entrepreneurs, it’s an amazing opportunity to help make a difference in people’ health.
+And for the health tech entrepreneurs, it’s an amazing opportunity to help make a difference in people’s health.
 Most powerful of all, biohacking technologies and products are coming not from scientists, but from an engaged community of lifelong learners, deep thinkers and passionate health seekers fed up with the status quo.

-In our Biohacking Gone Mainstream session, award-winning journalist David Ewing Duncan will moderate a discussion with leading biohacking companies and explore how the lines between precision health, genomics and behavior changes are blurring to create a new way to provide healthcare.
+Award-winning journalist David Ewing Duncan will moderate a discussion with leading biohacking companies and explore how the lines between precision health, genomics and behavior changes are blurring to create a new way to provide healthcare.